Director Paul Haggis Found Liable for Raping Woman After Movie Premiere

 His lawyers suggested Breest had possibly “fantasized” the encounter.

-She added: “They want you to think where there’s smoke there’s fire, but sometimes there’s just a smoke machine,” Chaudhry said.
+She added: “They want you to think where there’s smoke there’s fire, but sometimes there’s just a smoke machine.”

 Breest’s suit had sought unspecified damages.